fxbriol/fxbriol.github.io/_pages/about.md

 * My PhD thesis on "Statistical Computation with Kernels" received an Honorable Mention for the [Savage Award](https://bayesian.org/project/savage-award/) in the section "Theory and Methodology".
 This is awarded each year by the International Society on Bayesian Analysis (ISBA) for "a dissertation that makes important original contributions to the foundations, theoretical developments, and/or general methodology of Bayesian analysis".

 * I have been awarded an [Amazon Research Award](https://www.amazon.science/blog/recipients-of-the-2019-amazon-research-awards-announced) by Amazon Science for a project on *"Transfer Learning for Numerical Integration in Expensive Machine Learning Systems"*.

-* I am now research group lead for [Data Science Methodology for Weather and Climate](https://www.ucl.ac.uk/statistics/research/methodology-weather-and-climate), which is part of the new Met Office Academic Partnership with UCL.